Ghostexvan/Recognizes-hand-gestures-and-hand-postures-used-as-video-game-controller/README.md

 * Different dataset.
 * Different hand postures.
 * Different index finger gestures.
-* Add hand gestures.
+* Add hand gestures (included training dataset and training model).
+* Add thumb and index finger gestures (included training dataset and training model).
-* Modified mainly for using as an UI controller for videogames.
+* Modified mainly for using as an *UI controller for videogames*.

 # *How To Run*
 Here's how to run this using your webcam.